KhalilGibrotha/redesigned-guacamole/docs/WORKFLOW_GUIDE.md

 ## 📚 Overview

-This repository provides a comprehensive, reusable CI/CD workflow system for code quality, linting, auto-fixing, and documentation publishing.
+This repository provides a comprehensive, reusable CI/CD workflow system for code quality, linting, autofixing, and documentation publishing.
 The workflow can be used locally within this repository or called remotely from other repositories.

 ## 🎯 Key Features

 - **🔍 Multi-Language Linting**: Supports Python, Shell, YAML, Markdown, JSON, and more
-- **🤖 Auto-Fix Capabilities**: Automatically fixes common code quality issues
+- **🤖 autofix Capabilities**: Automatically fixes common code quality issues
 - **📄 Documentation Publishing**: Automated Confluence publishing with Jinja2 templates
 - **🌐 Remote Usage**: Can be called from external repositories with full functionality
 - **🛡️ Security Scanning**: Integrated security analysis and secret detection